 How will you interpret your boss’ comments on your performance evaluation?
 If you think she’s got it in for you and is just looking for an opportunity to fire you, you’ll think that criticisms confirm your suspicion.
 If you expect that she’s happy with you and in fact may want to promote you, you might instead see critique as a hint about how you can tip the scales in your favor.
 Either way, you’re interpreting evidence in a way that suits your expectations.

-So, you can’t hide from confirmation bias by staying away from science.
+So, you can’t avoid confirmation bias by staying away from science.
 But, is there a cure?

 Yes.
 It’s a potion made up of one part sticking to your guns, one part considering far-out possibilities, and one part being open to surprise.
 I’ll explain.